Data and AI public engagement: Community of Practice

 Gavin Freeguard

-On Wednesday 11 February 2026 at 2pm we will hold the sixteenth meeting of a community of practice as part of our project on Giving communities a powerful say in public sector data and AI projects.
+On Wednesday 11 February 2026 we held the sixteenth meeting of a community of practice as part of our project on Giving communities a powerful say in public sector data and AI projects.

 • Rachel Astall, Chief Commercial Officer at Beam, on the AI Social Readiness Advisory Label, a first-of-its-kind public deliberation process led by Nesta to evaluate the risks and benefits of AI tools in public services’